Who Are We

 Scripturally Grounded

 While Creation gives us a general understanding of God, Scripture is the unique revelation of who God is and how God works.
 Through Scripture, we hear God speak about who Jesus is and what he came to do.
 Through Scripture, we hear about sin and salvation.
 Through Scripture, we hear about the Kingdom of God.
-We engage honestly and faithfully with Scripture, seeing it as God’s authority, sitting under it in humility, and trusting in the work of the Holy Spirit to illumine our understanding.
+We engage honestly and faithfully with Scripture, seeing it as God’s authority, sitting under it in humility, and trusting in the Holy Spirit’s work to illumine our understanding.

 The church is the ordinary means used by God for the Gospel (“Good News”) work in our world.
 We respect the tradition of the ancient church and affirm the historic Christian faith passed down by our fathers and mothers over two thousand years and lived out amongst our brothers and sisters all over the world today.
 We also recognize that the Holy Spirit is breathing reformation in the church at all times and in all places.